Meet Mickey and Friends at the Epcot Character Spot

 Even her signature offers hearts and hugs and kisses.
 This one is truly a keeper.

-Since FastPass+ is not an option for these characters that means this experience should be even busier in the mornings prior to the World Showcase opening.
-At Epcot, only Future World is open for the first few hours with the exception of Frozen Ever After in Norway and Les Halles Boulangerie in France for breakfast.
-The World Showcase opens daily at 11 a.m.
+At Epcot, only Future World is open for the first few hours, except for Frozen Ever After in Norway and Les Halles Boulangerie in France for breakfast.
+The World Showcase opens daily at 11:00 a.m.

-Formerly, the Epcot Character Spot is open from 9 a.m. to 9 p.m. which is in line with the park’s hours of operation.
-As I mention often make sure to check that daily printed times guide in the park or the My Disney Experience app on the day of your visit for exact times.
+Formerly, the Epcot Character Spot was open from 9;00 a.m. to 9:00 p.m., which is in line with the park’s hours of operation.
+As I often mention, make sure to check that daily printed times guide in the park or the My Disney Experience app on the day of your visit for exact times.

 The new Epcot Character Spot is a wonderful meet if you are a fan of original Walt Disney characters.
-There are not a lot of opportunities in the parks to meet this many characters at one time either.
+Unfortunately, there are not a lot of opportunities in the parks to meet this many characters at one time either.

-It’s easy to get annoyed by little things (waiting) but your family is right there with you.
-It’s actually just a good time to focus on them.
-Too many people are staring at their phones these days.
-Meanwhile, life is passing them by.
-I’m guilty as well at times.
-Plus the littles won’t be little for long.
+It’s easy to get annoyed by little things (waiting), but your family is right there with you.
+So it’s just a good time to focus on them.

-Additionally, you might enjoy learning more here about the character dining meals at Disney World.
+Additionally, you might enjoy learning more about character dining meals at Disney World.

 Resorts Gal specializes in characters, dining, and resorts.
-You can start with our full list of Disney World Resort reviews to begin planning which hotel is best for your vacation.
+You can start with our complete list of Disney World Resort Reviews to plan which hotel is best for your vacation.

-And every dining review we have available is here in the full list of dining reviews at Disney World.
+And you can view our complete list of dining reviews at Disney World.